Whenever my life gets me so down,

 - Getting Crap Past the Radar: Every episode, they manage to do something.

-- There was the beauty pageant episode, where one of the girls puts a pair of balloons on her chest to be Dolly Parton (a gag that comes up multiple times during the show's run).
+- There was the beauty pageant episode, where Natalie puts a pair of balloons on her chest to be Dolly Parton (a gag that comes up multiple times during the show's run).

 - The sports episode of season one also uses this gag, the "Sheebok Pump" training bra, to attract guys.
 After one of the balloons on the bra accidentally gets popped, Julene "grows" a new one, to which an astonished Ivan goes, "Wow, I wonder if they make one for guys, too!"